polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/start-a-private-network/customchain.md

 2020-06-26 12:02:20 💤 Idle (1 peers), best: #17 (0x9acb…ce8d), finalized #15 (0x806e…c94a), ⬇ 1.8kiB/s ⬆ 2.0kiB/s
 ```

+>Block finalization (finalized #1 (0x1368…fe12)) can only happen if more than two thirds of validators added their grandpa keys into their keystores.

 ## You're Finished

 Congratulations!
 You've started your own blockchain!